SAP-samples/teched2023-XP162/Exercises/3_Develop/3_Test.md

 ## Summary

-You have now successfully viewed your application, let's build and deploy, continue to - [4_Build](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/3_Develop/4_Build.md)
+You have now successfully viewed your application, let's build and deploy, go to the next card or if in GitHub continue to - [4_Build](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/3_Develop/4_Build.md)